 AcrySof™(R) IQ PanOptix®

-The AcrySof(R) IQ PanOptix® is a multifocal correcting intraocular lens (IOL) for patients with pre-existing corneal astigmatism and presbyopia undergoing cataract surgery.
-This is a lens option for astigmatic patients who are looking to flawlessly correct all levels of vision with a single lens.
+The AcrySof(R) IQ PanOptix® is a multifocal correcting intraocular lens (IOL) for patients with presbyopia undergoing cataract surgery.
+This is a lens option for patients who are looking to correct all levels of vision with a single lens.

 With optimum visibility in all lighting conditions and reliable UV and blue light filters, the PanOptix® lens truly allows for flexible transitioning in all day-to-day functions, such as using a computer, outdoor activities, or reading a newspaper.

 The Alcon AcrySof® IQ Vivity® lens provides patients with high-quality distance and intermediate vision, as well as some functional near vision.
 This is achieved with newly available X-Wave™ technology, a non-diffractive lens that uses available light for continuous extended vision range.